What Every Business Leader Needs to Know about Retrieval Augmented Generation (RAG) and Why It Matters

 The hallucination problem in the context of language models like LLMs refers to the tendency of these models to generate information or responses that are not entirely accurate or based on factual reality.
 In other words, they may "hallucinate" content that sounds plausible but is not necessarily true.

-For example, if you ask a language model like ChatGPT about a historical event, it might provide an answer that sounds reasonable but is factually incorrect because it has generated information rather than retrieving it from reliable sources.
+For instance, if you ask a language model like ChatGPT about a historical event, it may produce an answer that sounds plausible but is factually incorrect, because it generates information rather than retrieving it from reliable sources.

 Where did the idea of RAG come from?